tmfg/digitraffic-actions/README.md

     LINK_TEXT: ESLint report
 ```

-If you do not want to generate links to the file/files, add `SKIP_LINK: true`.
+If you do not want to generate links to the file/files in the workflow summary, add `NO_SUMMARY: true`.

 Below is an example of a workflow summary page with a link to the published file: